-Use the APA Publication Manual (4th edition) style for reference citations.
+Use the APA Publication Manual (most current edition) for reference citations.
 A reference copy of the manual is available in the Knight Library.
 If you foresee problems meeting these qualifications, please discuss them with me before the paper due date.